valentine/docs.hackerspace.sg/docs/handbook/hosting-events.md

 The standard price for events is **$256 SGD** for a 4-hour block, any time between 9 AM to 12 midnight.
 Events outside these hours may incur a surcharge.
 [Members](membership) may get up to 100% discount off the standard price.

-Our main event room can fit around 30 people comfortably in theatre seating format, and up to 50 people maximum.
+Our main event room can fit around 20 people comfortably in theatre seating format.

 All events must comply with Singapore law.[^2]